 “I am truly grateful for the experiences I have gained from working with the suffering addict.
 I take this disease very seriously.”

-Ms. Morrow has earned the nationally-awarded Registered Addiction Specialist (RAS) Credential from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).
+Ms. Morrow has earned the internationally-awarded Registered Addiction Specialist (RAS) Credential from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).

 RACHEL PRIMEAU, AAS

 “I am a inpatient counselor at Residence XII.
 It is treatment center for women.
 I have my AAS in chemical dependency and currently working towards my BA in youth development.

 “My degree has put me in a position to help those suffering from the disease of addiction learn a new understanding of how they were intended to life their life.
 My degree has proven to me I can be the person I never thought I could be.
 It was closer within in my reach than I thought.”

 “I did not receive my diploma from Breining Institute, I attended a community college and earned an Associates of Science degree.
 I graduated December 14th of 2014.
 My license is from Addiction Counselor Certification Board of California.
 I am registered through CAADE.

 “I was very fortunate in finding employment soon after graduation as well as having the opportunity to do my internship while getting paid.
 We are required to do 40 units of continuing education to keep our license.
 This was a huge concern, as I was not making much money, and having to travel to get the classes.